 - The posting appears on a list maintained by the Internet Crime Complaint Center

-Possibly experienced discrimination or harassment?
+Possibly experienced discrimination or harassment by an employer?

-Possibly involved in a scam?
+Possibly involved in a fraudulent employment opportunity?

 The Federal Trade Commission (FTC) has given the following instructions to individuals who have responded to fraudulent postings: